Long covid is destroying careers, leaving economic distress in its wake

 Seattle resident Eileen Hood thought she was ready to begin earning money again.

-Hood caught covid in October 2020, forcing her this year to close the small business she had run with a friend for 15 years, selling wigs, specialized clothing and other needs for cancer patients.
+Hood got sick with covid in October 2020, forcing her this year to close the small business she had run with a friend for 15 years, selling wigs, specialized clothing and other needs for cancer patients.
 Hood’s attempt to return to the job she loved ended in frustration.

 “Forty minutes into my last wig-fitting, with a lovely lady, I just simply did not have enough air or energy to finish,” she said.